ShyamRajCool/concatMovie/README.md

 With any amount of video files, this GUI based short-form video concatentation tool is useful to combine clips of predetermined lengths.
-This tool is useful if you want a voiceover and transcribed text on your short-form video.
+This tool is useful if you want an AI voiceover and transcribed text on your short-form video.

 *Upcoming changes*
 Trimming from seconds to minutes will added soon.